haga-rak/fluxzy.core/README.md

 ### 3.1 Fluxzy CLI

-The following shows basic was to use fluxzy.
+The following shows basic of how to use fluxzy with a simple rule file.
 For a more detailed documentation, visit [fluxzy.io](https://www.fluxzy.io/resources/cli/overview) or just go with '--help' option available for each command.

-#### 3.1.1 Minimal start
+#### 3.1.2 Minimal start

 ```bash
 fluxzy start